opentrack/opentrack/README.md

 `opentrack` allows for output shaping, filtering, and operating with many input and output devices and protocols; the codebase runs Microsoft Windows, Apple OSX (currently unmaintained), and GNU/Linux.

-Don't be afraid to submit an **issue/feature request** if need arises.
+Don't be afraid to submit an **issue/feature request** if you have any problems!
+We're a friendly bunch.

 ## Tracking input